Kirjakovski/ibu.kirjakovski.mk/content/posts/ethical-legal-and-professional-issues-in-humanities-and-social-sciences/week-5-6-self-study/week-5-6-elpihss-post.md

 **Managing Boundaries and Multiple Relationships (WEEK 6)**

-This section addresses the complexities of maintaining professional boundaries and handling multiple relationships.
+This chapter addresses the complexities of maintaining professional boundaries and handling multiple relationships.
 It provides guidance on avoiding conflicts of interest and ensuring ethical interactions.

 ## Homework assignment: